 In order to combat the smaller server sizes in Australia, and play against international teams, many Aussies bootcamp overseas.
 We asked dexter if this is something Grayhound are looking at:

 Yeah, definitely!
-Our sponsor, Xtrfy, are supporting us for bootcamping, so we’re definitely heading over for one.
+Our patron, Xtrfy, are supporting us for bootcamping, so we’re definitely heading over for one.

 Even though they didn’t make it through to the stage, looks like the Hounds had some fun at IEM regardless: